 AprilTags support a wide variety of usages as visual markers in localization, object detection, and as a camera calibration target.
 Although similar to QR codes, AprilTags encode less information.
 You can, therefore, decode AprilTags faster, a vital feature in various fields like real-time robotics.

 We shall use the readAprilTag function in this example to localize and detect AprilTags in calibration patterns.
 This function accommodates all standard tag families.

 The example also performs end-to-end calibration using Computer Vision Toolbox™ functions.
 We replace the checkerboard pattern with an evenly-spaced AprilTags grid.

-The benefits of using AprilTags as calibration patterns are:
+The benefits of using AprilTags as calibration model are: